-If you are a homeowner who has private well water at your residence, you may assume that water that comes directly from the earth will be pure and crystal clear.
-This isn't always the case.
+If you are a homeowner with private well water at your residence, you may assume that water directly from the earth will be pure and crystal clear.
+This isn’t always the case.
 Often, this “natural” water may smell or taste bad.
+When investigating smelly water issues, it is important to check both hot and cold water faucets for odors.
 Learn what to do when smelly hot water becomes a problem in your home.

-Before you go straight to the source of your smelly hot water, check around your house to make sure that nothing inside your home is causing the smell.
-If you've determined without a doubt that your water is the culprit, it may stink due to one of the following reasons.
+Before you go straight to the source of your smelly hot water, check around your house to ensure that nothing inside your home is causing the smell.
+If you’ve determined without a doubt that your water is the culprit, it may stink due to one of the following reasons.

-You may be familiar with hydrogen sulfide, a form of sulfur, causing a “rotten egg” smell, but you may have never heard of this sewage-like stink linked to hot water in a home.
+You may be familiar with hydrogen sulfide, a form of sulfur that causes a “rotten egg” smell, but you may have never heard of this sewage-like stink linked to hot water in a home.
 This compound is very common in homes with untreated well water, and if it is not treated adequately, it can pose a danger to human health.

-In hot water systems, a smelly hot water problem usually originates from a buildup of sulfur or iron bacteria.
+A smelly hot water problem in hot water systems usually originates from a sulfur or iron bacteria buildup.
 These bacteria can thrive in some water heaters and give off hydrogen sulfide gas that smells like rotten eggs.

 This can happen to your hot water tank for two reasons: The water may have sat unused in the tank for too long, or, in the case of well water, forgoing chlorine treatments can lead to the proliferation of sulfate bacteria.